wagtail/wagtail/docs/editor_manual/new_pages/adding_multiple_items.rst

 .. image:: ../../_static/images/screen24_multiple_items_closed.png

-* Whenever you see the white cross in the green circle illustrated here, it means you can add multiple objects or items to a page.
+* Whenever you see the white cross on a button, it means you can add multiple objects or items to a page.
 Clicking the icon will display the fields required for that piece of content.
 The image below demonstrates this with a *Related link* item.

 .. image:: ../../_static/images/screen25_multiple_items_open.png

 * You can delete an individual item by pressing the trash can in the top-right.
-* You can add more items by clicking the link with the white cross again.
+* You can add more items by clicking the button with the white cross again.

 .. image:: ../../_static/images/screen26_reordering_multiple_items.png